Police across the UK continue to have the right to arrest or punish people who violate the...

 All Notaries must carry insurance and certification by the Faculty Office of the Archbishop of Canterbury (the Head of the Notary profession) against potential fraud among other issues that non-Notary Public solicitors do not carry.

 You will be required to bring the document(s) to our office along with your ID (Passport, Drivers Licence, ect).
 Our Notary Public, Robert Wood, will Notarise your document(s) ready for you to send to the receiving country.
 If the receiving country requires legalisation via an apostille by the Foreign and Commonwealth Office (the ”FCO”), he can arrange this.
 An apostille is a certificate issued by the FCO certifying the identity of the Notary Public.
 Please check with the receiving country if this is required.

 Please contact us for further details and the fees payable.
 Usually, an appointment may be of very short notice and may be at weekends in exceptional circumstances.

-Call Robert Wood, our Notary Public, on 0207 095 5700 to discuss your requirements further
+Call our Notary Public Mr Robert Wood to book a appointment, on 0207 095 5700 to discuss your requirements further.